 Changing your mindset to a celebration and enjoy-life mode will most certainly bring you true joy.
 Promise!
-These moments you create for yourself now tells the universe you love yourself and are ready for love.
+These moments you create for yourself now tell the universe you love yourself and are ready for love.

 Now once you arrive, you might get so carried away by all the beauty around that you may forget to visit some important sites.

-The best part doing this day trip from Verona is that it can all be seen in one day!
+The best part of doing this day trip from Verona is that it can all be seen in one day!
 If you have extra time, you might want to consider staying the night.
 I would highly recommend looking into the hotels I will list below.

 Accommodations In Verona

 You can certainly just make a day trip to Verona.
-However, you can’t go choosing to stay longer in the lovely Verona.
+However, you can’t go choosing to stay longer in lovely Verona.
 My top priority for hotels is finding one in a central area that is both stylish and charming.

 Below is a list that entails my suggestions for the best places to stay solo in the city of love.

 Top Boutique Hotels in Verona

 Another benefit of visiting Verona from any big city, like Florence, is the hotel price difference.
 You will get more for your money in Verona than you will in Florence.